 Non-autonomous schools collect the highest amount of 2.45 million VND/month

 According to Decree 97, the tuition fees for preschool and general education from the 2023-2024 school year will be kept stable at the same level as the 2021-2022 school year.
-As for public university and vocational education, they will still be increased in accordance with the spirit of Decree 81, but the roadmap will be delayed by 1 year.
-This means that the tuition fees for the 2023-2024 school year will be collected at the same level as the 2022-2023 school year as stipulated in Decree 81.
+As for public university and vocational education, they will still be increased in the spirit of Decree 81, but the roadmap will be delayed by 1 year.
+That means the tuition fees for the 2023-2024 school year will be collected at the same level as the 2022-2023 school year as stipulated in Decree 81.

 Along with increasing tuition fees, we are implementing policies to exempt and reduce tuition fees for policy beneficiaries and students in difficult circumstances.